Passage Making Courses

 “I can never get enough of sailing on open seas,” says Steve Colgate; “and I always learn something new.”
 This comes from a veteran racing sailor who has done nine TransAtlantic Races, 20 Newport-Bermuda Races, two America’s Cup trials and countless other competitions and long passages in his more than 70 years of sailing.
 This is Steve on a passage around Cape Horn several years ago and he's loving it!
 If you are indeed moving towards a long passage over vast ocean stretches, your first passage sailing experience could make or break your desire to pursue that goal.
 Choose your training wisely.

 Fast Track to Offshore Passage Making is designed for experienced sailors who want to build skills, knowledge and confidence in preparation for blue water sailing.
-The first four days are spent studying celestial navigation in a classroom setting while staying ashore.
+The first five days are spent studying celestial navigation in a classroom setting while staying ashore.
 Then you’ll board an impressive cruising yacht and sail out into the ocean for a 600 nautical mile voyage with at least 250 nautical miles of that voyage beyond 50 miles offshore.

 All the US Sailing certifications are needed to achieve this badge of honor.
 See What You Learn In Our Courses for what is covered and the prerequisites involved.
 Don’t let anything stop you now.
 Go sail the seven seas, like one of our early Offshore Sailing School graduates Bill Pinkney (shown at right) – the first and only African-American to sail around all five capes, solo!
 And, yes, there are five capes.